smogalt/neuc/README.md

 #### Getting Started

-To install you need libtomcrypt and tomsfastmath.
-These can be found on github at https://github.com/libtom/libtomcrypt and https://github.com/libtom/tomsfastmath.
-You have to install tomsfastmath first, and then install libtomcrypt to use TFM as its math provider.
-Details in its documentation.
+To install you need libtommath and tomsfastmath.
+Use ```apt install libtommath-dev``` and ```apt install libtomcrypt-dev``` respective.
 Then run `make` and `sudo make install`.
-To run the client, execute `neuc_client` and enter the IP of the target hole-punching server.
+To run the client, run `neuc_client` and enter the IP of the target server.
 Then, enter your "connection key" or a string that you have shared with someone else for the server to match clients.
-Then the cursor should move back to the smaller bottom text box and you can start chatting.
+When the circle in the bottom right turns into a check you are connected.

 #### Using the Server